The Woodlanders: Marriage and sexuality

-The Woodlanders also contains many poetic descriptions on the natural world, the countryside and the changing seasons.

 Background

 Florence Emily Hardy, his second wife, recorded that in 1874 Hardy "put aside a woodland story", which ten years later evolved into The Woodlanders.
 It was intended to be the successor to his 1874 Far from the Madding Crowd, but he laid the novel aside to work on other things.

 Hardy eventually decided to return to his "woodland story" after the editor of Macmillan's Magazine asked for a new serial in October 1884.
 It was published as a serial in this magazine and in the American Harper's Bazaar in 1887, followed by a three-volume first edition in March of the same year.